-All absences and tardiness must be recorded on the progress report, which is kept in the student's permanent record.
-When returning to class following an absence, the student should report to the instructor and complete the absence report.
+All absences and tardiness are recorded in banner by the program instructor.
+When returning to class following an absence, the student should report to the instructor to record absence reason.
 Students leaving class without authorization will be counted absent and may result in disciplinary action.
-The student should report to the instructor before leaving.
 False information pertaining to reasons for absences will be grounds for discipline.